Islam in Uttar Pradesh: Early history

 The Kayastha and Manihar community were historically involved in land record keeping and accounting.
-Many Hindu Kayasth found favour with Muslim rulers for whom they acted as Qanungos.
-This close association led to the conversion of many members of the Kayastha community to Islam.
+Multiple Hindu Kayasth found favour with Muslim rulers for whom they acted as Qanungos.
+This close association led to the conversion of a number of members of the Kayastha community to Islam.
 The Muslim Kayasths speak Urdu and Hindi.
 The Kayasth sometimes use Siddiqui, Quraishi, Khan, Shaikh, Usmani and Farooqi as their surnames, and consider themselves to belong to the Shaikh community.
-Many of the converts belonged to the Hindu artisan castes, who were drawn to the new kasbahs.
-Over time, many of the artisan groups evolved into caste-like groupings, such as the Momin, who were weavers.
-Many of these new converts continued to speak their original dialects, such as Awadhi and Khari boli.
+A number of the converts belonged to the Hindu artisan castes, who were drawn to the new kasbahs.
+Over time, some of the artisan groups evolved into caste-like groupings, such as the Momin, who were weavers.
+A number of these new converts continued to speak their original dialects, such as Awadhi and Khari boli.
 Over time a fourfold division arose among the Ashraf, with the Sayyids (the actual or claimed descendants of the Islamic prophet, Mohammad), the Shaikh, communities signifies Arab descent and comes under high Baradari of society, however majority are the native Brahmin, Kshatriya and Vaishya clans who used the title of Sheikh after conversion to Islam, the Mughals, descendants of Central Asian Turks and Mongols and the Pathans, descendants of Pashtun tribesmen from Pakistan and Afghanistan.
 Occasionally, important convert communities such as the Kayastha Muslim and manihar of eastern Uttar Pradesh, were also granted Ashraf status.

-In western Uttar Pradesh, there was conversion to Islam of a number of agrarian castes such as the Tyagi, Ranghar and Muley Jat.
-Many of these convert communities kept many of their pre-Islamic customs, such as clan exogamy.
+In western Uttar Pradesh, there was conversion to Islam of a number of agrarian castes such as the Tyagi, Ranghar, Gurjars and Muley Jat.
+Some of these convert communities kept a number of their pre-Islamic customs, such as clan exogamy.
 According to some scholars, this also led to the creeping into Baradari system.
 With the collapse of the Sultanate of Delhi, the Mughal established control and Uttar Pradesh became the heartland of their vast empire; the region was known as Hindustan, which is used to this day as the name for India in several languages.
 Agra and Fatehpur Sikri were the capital cities of Akbar, the Mughal emperor of India.
 At their zenith, during the rule of Aurangzeb, the Mughal Empire covered almost all of South Asia (including present day Afghanistan, Pakistan, India and Bangladesh), which was ruled at different times from Delhi, Agra, and Allahabad.